 This article will give project managers a guide to more efficiently schedule concurrent tasks for their teams.
-Via 5 simple tips, you’ll find out the best ways to plan out your team’s parallel tasks.
+Via 5 simple tips, you’ll find out the best ways to plan out your team’s overlapping tasks.
 Plus, how software can make this part of the job, even simpler.
+As we’ll demonstrate how a unique feature in Ganttic that will better help you manage multiple projects and tasks.

 Let’s take a second to think about some myths and truths involving the modern workplace.